j-valdiviezo/j-valdiviezo.github.io/_pages/teaching.md

 {% include base_path %}

-*"Jesus is amazing in teaching the course, to cover from the basic theories to the application."* - Student's evaluation (Spring 2020)
+*"Jesus is amazing in teaching the course, to cover from the basic theories to the application."* – Student's evaluation (Spring 2020)

-My teaching interests span all subdisciplines of chemistry, modern physics, and core concepts of biology and biochemistry.
-While I can teach a broad range of introductory science courses at the undergraduate level, I feel I could teach advanced chemistry and solar technologies courses with a high level of expertise.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLWaYK2JmCe_2deszLIYr-9kTZc6pnIQ5S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Sharing knowledge with others is one of my biggest passions in life.
+Studies also suggest that teaching can make you a better researcher ().
+Indeed, various great ideas have come from my teaching experiences As described in a quote attributed to Albert Einstein "If you can't explain it simply, you don't understand it well enough."

+ Albert Einstein.

+<p><a href="/files/teachingStatement.pdf">Teaching Statement</a></p>
+<p><a href="/files/diversityStatement.pdf">Diversity Statement</a></p>